causal-inference

 Counterfactual Reasoning

-The fundamental question of causation:
+The fundamental question:

 "What would have happened to Y if X had been different, all else equal?"

-This is harder than it sounds — you never observe both the treated and untreated state of the same unit at the same time.
-This is the fundamental problem of causal inference.
+You never observe both the treated and untreated state of the same unit at the same time — the fundamental problem of causal inference.
+Every causal claim is implicitly counterfactual; make it explicit.

 Confounders